VenkateshMadhuvanthi/AI-Text-Classification/README.md

 - **BERT** remains a strong baseline with excellent accuracy.
 - **RoBERTa**, while promising in theory, underperformed in this task due to overprediction of AI class.

-AI-generated content detection will become increasingly vital.
-Our results demonstrate that with the right model and setup, effective detection is possible today—and will only improve with future research.

----

-## 📄 Paper

-For full methodology, model architecture, experiments, and additional visuals (e.g., training loss graphs and confusion matrices), refer to the full paper included in this repository.
+**For full methodology, model architecture, experiments, and additional visuals (e.g., training loss graphs and confusion matrices), refer to the full paper included in this repository.**